Founder, Executive Director

 se habla español

-Jessie began her midwifery education in 2003 with her first apprenticeship in Colorado.
+Jessie is a New Mexico Licensed Midwife who began her midwifery education in 2003 with her first apprenticeship in Colorado.
 In 2005-2006 she was duel enrolled in the Mercy in Action Midwifery program and the National College of Midwifery to complete the didactic and skills training portion of her education.

 Beginning in 2008 and for the next 7 years she would work periodically in Northern Uganda, Africa as a midwife, offering prenatal and postpartum care and facilitating the deliveries of hundreds of babies.
 She also taught natural family planning, infant care, and women’s reproduction and health care, as well as trained Traditional Birth Attendants.
 In 2016 she offered midwifery care and counseling in Europe to the refugees during the refugee crises.
 The next few years Jessie worked as an assistant midwife/apprentice doing all aspects of midwifery care and completing the New Mexico Midwifery Apprenticeship Program.

 “I deeply care for the mother’s, babies, and families that I am privileged to support during the powerful and profound transitions of pregnancy, birth, and life and I aim to bring well honed skills, compassion, wisdom and love to each encounter.”

 Risa has been involved with the birthing community since childhood.
 Daughter to a midwife, Risa attended births throughout her childhood and teen years, developing a deep connection and respect for the sacred experience of childbirth.

 After completing a dual degree in Contemplative Psychology and Art Therapy at Naropa University in Boulder, CO, she continued her studies at Pacifica Graduate Institute in Santa Barbara, CA. She returned to her native Santa Fe and joined the field of integrative medicine, incorporating nutritional studies into behavioral and developmental disability therapy.